a20351766/udo.1.4.0/docs/source/CONTRIBUTING.rst

-Before we begin, if you haven't already done so, you may wish to check that you have all the :doc:`prerequisites <prereqs>` installed on the platform(s) on which you'll be developing blockchain applications and/or operating Hyperledger Fabric.
+Before we begin, if you haven't already done so, you may wish to check that you have all the :doc:`prerequisites <prereqs>` installed on the platform(s) on which you'll be developing blockchain applications and/or operating Hyperledger UDO.

 Getting a Linux Foundation account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to participate in the development of the Hyperledger Fabric
+In order to participate in the development of the Hyperledger UDO
 project, you will need a :doc:`Linux Foundation
 account <Gerrit/lf-account>`.
 You will need to use your LF ID to
 access to all the Hyperledger community development tools, including